astropy/astropy/docs/development/releasing.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are two primary steps that need to be taken before creating a bug fix release (the rest of the procedure is the same as any other release as described in the release procedure below).
+There are two primary steps that need to be taken before creating a bug fix release.
+The rest of the procedure is the same as any other release as described in :ref:`release-procedure` (although be sure to provide the right version number).

 1. Any existing fixes to the issues assigned to the current bug fix release milestone, or labeled with the relevant "backport-x.y.z" label must be